 HAVE YOU EVER WONDERED why certain foods taste unpleasant after brushing your teeth in the morning?
 Most of us have experienced that bitter sensation a time or two, but what exactly causes it?

 Your Mint Toothpaste Flavor Isn’t To Blame

-It’s a common misconception that mint-flavored toothpaste causes the unpleasant taste when eating that first meal after brushing.
-In reality, it’s a chemical found in most toothpastes called sodium lauryl sulfate (SLS) or other variants like sodium laureth sulfate (SLES).
+It’s a common misconception that mint-flavored toothpaste causes an unpleasant taste when eating that first meal after brushing.
+In reality, it’s a chemical found in most toothpaste called sodium lauryl sulfate (SLS) or other variants like sodium Laureth sulfate (SLES).
 These compounds are known as surfactants, which are foaming agents which make it easier to spread toothpaste evenly as you brush.

 Aside from helping toothpaste clean your teeth, surfactants also affect your tastebuds.